 It may also be helpful to think of business development as everything that is not related to day-to-day operations of the business, such as manufacturing, finance, human resources, etc.

 How branding and marketing relate to business development

-For the technical B2B enterprise, branding and marketing are tools that augment and streamline every aspect of business development as opposed to strictly trying to sell something.
+For the technical B2B enterprise, branding and marketing are tools that augment and streamline every aspect of business development as opposed to focusing strictly on closing sales.

 And since both sales and business development for a technical company are extremely relationship focused, your goals when marketing and branding your company should be to educate and build trust in order to strengthen those relationships.

 When you start to think about all the ways in which branding, marketing, communications, etc. can influence these processes and relationships, the implications are pretty staggering.

 Branding and marketing don’t work for science and technology like they do for consumer-facing companies.
 But that doesn’t mean they don’t work at all; in fact, we can start to see how they play a huge role in capturing and retaining new business for your technical B2B company.

 In future articles, we will take a deeper dive into the mechanics of branding and positioning and the exact steps you can take to make sure they support your business development efforts.

 Market to Engineers: 5 Must-Know Strategies Plus 2 Surprises